 A less costly way to dip your toe into smart home waters is to use the Ikea TRÅDFRI range.
-It's a relatively simple system in comparison to the higher end products available, and crucially, works with Apple's own Home app for HomeKit.
-This, in turn, allows you to use Siri you control your home appliances for minimal cost.
+It’s a relatively simple system in comparison to the higher end products available, and crucially, works with Apple’s Home app for HomeKit.
+This, in turn, allows you to use Siri to control your home appliances for minimal cost.

 In this tutorial we’re going to use Siri to switch on a lamp that’s plugged in via an Ikea Wireless Control Outlet by using the command:

 Hey Siri, switch on the living room lights

 Here’s what you’ll need before you begin:

 - An Apple TV, HomePod, or iPad to act as a hub for HomeKit.